carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 instruction 44.6% of the cycles, which corresponds to 272 cycles.

 If we look at section "Dynamic Dispatch Stall Cycles", we can see how counter SCHEDQ reports 272 cycles.
 Counter SCHEDQ is incremented every time the dispatch logic is unable to dispatch a full group of two instructions because the scheduler's queue is full.

-Section "Scheduler's queue usage" shows how the maximum number of buffer entries (i.e. scheduler's queue entries) used at runtime for resource JFPU01 reached its maximum.
+Section "Scheduler's queue usage" shows how the maximum number of buffer entries (i.e., scheduler's queue entries) used at runtime for resource JFPU01 reached its maximum.
 Note that AMD Jaguar implements three schedulers:
   * JALU01 - A scheduler for ALU instructions
   * JLSAGU - A scheduler for address generation
   * JFPU01 - A scheduler floating point operations.